Brush up on broadband facts, including the role Pierce County plays in delivering broadband to its unincorporated areas.

 Like most communities, broadband service in Pierce County is primarily provided by private sector telecommunication companies.

 What is Pierce County's role in the delivery of broadband?

 Pierce County manages public rights-of-way, grants franchises to telecommunication providers to operate in the right-of-way and has local building code and zoning code authority related to permitting of certain types of facilities.
 Pierce County does not provide broadband service.

 Are there public locations in the community where WIFI can be accessed?

 Broadband is available to my home, but is not affordable.
 Are there any financial assistance programs available?

-The Emergency Broadband Benefit is limited to one monthly service discount and one device discount per household.
-Information on the program is available here, including a link for how to apply for this assistance.
+The Affordable Connectivity Program is limited to one monthly service discount and one device discount per household.
+Information on the program is available here Headline, or use this link to apply for this assistance.

 Want to learn more about broadband?
 Work is being done at the federal and state level to help improve broadband access across the country and state.
 Additionally, there are resources available for people to discover broadband coverage by neighborhood, or where to find public wireless internet.

 - Identify neighborhoods with broadband service with this FCC Fixed Broadband Deployment Map that uses Federal Communications Commission data on broadband service across the nation.

 - Find free, temporary or emergency internet access in Washington with this Drive-In Public WIFI Locator.